 As a world leader in LGBT tourism, pretty much every hotel and hostel in Porto can be considered gay-friendly – after all being gay-friendly is not all about upscale luxury, but about providing friendly service and welcoming guests without prejudice!

-However, everybody likes to be surrounded by people with common interests and as such a there a few hotels in Porto favored by the gay jet-set.
+However, everybody likes to be surrounded by people with common interests and as such there are a few hotels in Porto favored by the gay jet-set.
 Most are located around Jardim da Cordoaria – close to all the attractions of Porto by day and night – and offer something unique and unforgettable.

 The following gay-friendly hotels in Porto are only the most popular with gay, but there are hundreds of other hotels in Porto if you don’t find quite what you are looking for.